-Several times each year BJU brings to campus groups of pastors who have not visited the campus before.
+Several times each year BJU flies pastors to campus who have not visited the campus before.
 They experience two days of campus life at BJU, spending time with administrators, executives, department heads and students.
-Contact Student Recruitment, 864.242.5100 ext.
-4215, or e-mail public@bju.edu.
+Contact Jim Russell, 864.242.5100 ext.
+4215, or e-mail recruit@bju.edu.